Understanding Simplified Hyper and Hypothyroid

 Hypo is accumulated health where it is burned out from constant stress and from getting old.

 Your foods can influence hypo as well especially with the gland called the pancreas.
-When you eat sugar, your pancreas responds by pumping out insulin to lower the sugar in your blood.
+When you eat sugar, your pancreas responds by pumping out Fat Storing Hormone to lower the sugar in your blood.

 If you are eating too much sugar, it will jack up the hyper and then turn into hypo when it is burned out and will cause diabetes.